gauntletm/gmb/README.md

 See http://ctrl-c.club/~gauntlet/gmb/ for an example.

+## Setup

+1. Download gmbrc, gmb.sh and gpe.sh
+2. Move gmbrc to ``~/.config/gmb/gmbrc`` and edit it to set apprppriate values.
+3. Move gmb.sh and gpe.sh to ``~/bin`` and make the executable.
+If necessary, add ``~/bin`` to your $PATH.
+4. gmb is now ready for use.

 ## Usage

-Either launch gmb in interactive mode by simple invocing the script, then type your entry or prepare a textfile anywhere in your ~ and hand the absolute path to gmb as an argument.
+Either launch gmb in interactive mode by simple invoking the script, then type your entry or prepare a textfile anywhere in your ~ and hand the absolute path to gmb as an argument.

 Note that, as of now, gmb will only read one single line.
-Line breaks may be forced by eithr using the br tag or by closing the automatically added p tag and opening a new one.
+Line breaks may be forced by either using the br tag or by closing the automatically added p tag and opening a new one.

 ## Updating/editing entries
 gpe.sh (gauntlet's post editor) helps to update the individual files that store the content of each blog post.